Mebanseibor/LPU-CSE-Summer-Term-Training-2nd-Year-June-July-2024-/Training Log (CSES).md

 ### End Exam
 - Project based
 - Group size: Single individual
-- Project submission date: `2024/07/10 (YYYY/MM/DD)`
+- Project submission date: `2024/07/12 (YYYY/MM/DD)`
 - A power point presentation is required:
-  - Process
-  - Source Code
-  - Documentation also?
-- Complete any 1 of the 10 topics that will be given
+- Complete any 1 of the 2 topics that will be given
 - Programming languages accepted:
   - Java
   - C++
 - Project is to be submitted
-- Evaluation is based on the project
+- Evaluation is based on the project and the ViVa on it
-- Evaluation will be done by the trainer
+- Evaluation will be done by the trainer/lecturer
 - Project Reference:
   - [N-Queens Visualizer][weblink-endexam-reference1]